sfshaw/SNR/README.md

 - User code resides in Endpoints and Loops, encouraging discrete modules of functionality
 - Endpoints: provide synchronous task handlers to the Node's event loop
 - Loops: run in their own loop context, separate from the Node's event loop
-- Each node has a role, a set of Endpoints and Loops, and a Datastore
+- Each node, identified by a 'role', has a set of Endpoints and Loops, and a datastore (dictionary)
-- Endpints and Loops can read and write key-value pairs (Pages) to their parent node's Datastore
+- Endpints and Loops can read and write key-value pairs (Pages) to their parent node's datastore
 - Endpoints and Loops can schedule events (Tasks) for their parent node's event loop (TaskQueue)
 - Nodes are wrapped in Runners, which construct them based on a Config
 - Configs contain a map of roles to component Factories